-Medicare is a health insurance plan for people who are age 65 or older.
+Medicare is our country's health insurance plan for people who are age 65 or older.
 However, you can get Medicare at any age if:

 - You've been entitled to Social Security disability benefits for 24 months. - You have End-Stage Renal Disease (permanent kidney failure requiring dialysis or a kidney transplant), or amyotrophic lateral sclerosis (Lou Gehrig's disease).